 Tim Waples, director and general manager of Doosan Industrial Vehicles UK, said: “This is a very exciting time for our organisation.
 This deal will give us even more opportunities to grow and develop as a business and provide our customers with a real alternative in the forklift market.”

 In 2007 the business acquired the Bobcat Utility Vehicle business for $5bn, the single largest overseas acquisition ever made by a Korean company.
 This was swiftly followed by Moxy in 2008 and Skoda Power in 2009, now part of Doosan Power Systems.

-All our European forklift trucks are currently made in Korea, although we also have manufacturing facilities in China.
+All our European forklift trucks are currently made in Korea (Counter-Balance Trucks) and Germany (Warehouse Range and Air Cargo).
 We recently announced plans for a massive new manufacturing plant in Korea which will increase our capacity to 55,000 forklifts a year.